 Cambodia is an extraordinary beautiful country on absolutely one of my highlights of our backpacking tour through Southeast Asia.
 I can just highly recommend everyone to go and see this magnificent country for yourself.

 With this post, I want to show you that a trip to Cambodia on a budget can be quite simple by just keeping some little tips in mind.
-But before you can learn the secret of saving money in Cambodia I want to tell you exactly what we spent in our 27 days there to give you an idea for your own Cambodia Budget.
+But before you can learn the secret of saving money in Cambodia I want to tell you exactly what we spent as our Cambodia Trip Cost during our 27 days there.
+This might give you an idea about your own Cambodia Budget.

 What to find out in this post

-- 2 Total expenses in Cambodia in 27 days
+- 2 Total Cambodia Travel Cost in 27 days

 - 3 Expenses in Cambodia per day (27 days)